meetdhruvarora/FaceSense/README.md

 # FaceSense

 **FaceSense** is a real-time emotion detection and video analysis system that combines computer vision, deep learning, and speech recognition.
-It performs facial expression classification, eye-tracking, and audio transcription to detect emotions and context-based behavior — ideal for surveillance, remote interviews, and academic integrity monitoring.
+It performs facial expression classification, eye-tracking, and audio transcription to detect emotions and context-based behavior which is ideal for surveillance, remote interviews, and academic integrity monitoring.

 ---